mschmotzer/Isaaaclab_MT_Michael/README.md

-In my thesis I used the following Isaaclab folder, all adapted files can be found there:
+In my thesis I used the following Isaaclab folder, all adapted files can be found here:

 	inside scripts/tools
 		different tools can be found for trajectory replay and so on